-Mouth of the Pearl River to MS/AL border: 7-11 feet MS/AL border to Dauphin Island, AL: 6-9 feet Port Fourchon, LA to the Mouth of the Mississippi River: 6-9 feet Mouth of the Mississippi River to the Mouth of the Pearl River, including Lake Borgne: 5-7 feet Mouth of the Atchafalaya River to Port Fourchon, LA: 4-6 feet Mobile Bay: 4-6 feet Lake Pontchartrain: 4-6 feet Dauphin Island AL to AL/FL border: 3-5 feet AL/FL border to Navarre, FL, including Pensacola Bay: 2-4 feet Intracoastal City, LA to the Mouth of the Atchafalaya River, including Vermilion Bay: 1-3 feet Lake Maurepas: 1-3 feet Navarre, FL to Yankeetown, FL, including Choctawhatchee Bay and Saint Andrew Bay: 1-3 feet
+Mouth of the Pearl River to Dauphin Island, AL: 6-9 feet

+Port Fourchon, LA to the Mouth of the Mississippi River: 5-8 feet

+Mouth of the Mississippi River to the Mouth of the Pearl River, including Lake Borgne: 5-7 feet

+Mouth of the Atchafalaya River to Port Fourchon, LA: 4-6 feet

+Mobile Bay: 4-6 feet

+Dauphin Island AL to AL/FL border: 3-5 feet

+Lake Pontchartrain: 3-5 feet

+AL/FL border to Navarre FL, including Pensacola Bay: 2-4 feet

+Intracoastal City LA to the Mouth of the Atchafalaya River, including Vermilion Bay: 1-3 feet Navarre, FL to Yankeetown, FL, including Choctawhatchee Bay and Saint Andrew Bay: 1-3 feet
-Overtopping of local levees outside of the Hurricane and Storm Damage Risk Reduction System is possible where local inundation values may be higher than those shown above.

-The deepest water will occur along the immediate coast near and to the right of the landfall location, where the surge will be accompanied by large and destructive waves.
+The deepest water will occur along the immediate coast near and to the right of the landfall location, where the surge will be accompanied by large and dangerous waves.
 Surge-related flooding depends on the relative timing of the surge and the tidal cycle, and can vary greatly over short distances.

-WIND: Hurricane or Tropical Storm conditions are expected within the Warning area on the northern Gulf Coast later this afternoon, with tropical storm conditions already occurring.
-Tropical storm conditions are also likely beginning within the Tropical Storm Warning area on the northern Gulf Coast.
+WIND: Hurricane conditions are expected within the Hurricane Warning area on the northern Gulf Coast this afternoon, with tropical storm conditions beginning later this morning.
+Tropical storm conditions are expected within the Tropical Storm Warning area on the northern Gulf Coast by late today.